-Bring your camera to capture seals basking on the rocks of forest reserves, bald eagles and ospreys soaring above coves, and the primitive and marvelous horseshoe crab in its northernmost breeding grounds.
+Bring your camera to capture seals basking on the ledges.
+Enjoy forest preserves, bald eagles and ospreys soaring above coves, and the primitive and marvelous horseshoe crab in its northernmost breeding grounds.
 We’ll explore hidden bays where you can easily imagine pirates lurking and American Indians hunting in days gone by.
 You will have the unique opportunity to watch oyster farmers in action on several oyster farms during our partially narrated Oyster Farms & Seal Watching Tours, and to learn about the rich history of the river.

-Captain Chip Holmes is a boatbuilder, licensed captain, and raconteur, born and raised in the beautiful state of Maine, along the Damariscotta River.
-When First Mate Olga Oros is not casting off, tying up, or making documentary films, she is tending to a second venture, Damariscotta’s first floatel – floating hotel.
-Mazu, the Bed & Boat, is the most unique vacation rental on the river: http://maineboathotel.
+Captain Chip Holmes is a boatbuilder, licensed captain, and raconteur, born and raised along the Damariscotta River.
+When First Mate Olga Oros is not casting off, tying up, or making documentary films, she is tending to a second venture, Damariscotta’s first boatel, floatel – floating hotel.
+Mazu, the Bed & Boat, is the most unique vacation rental in Maine on the Damariscotta River: http://maineboathotel.